don't wait. get your document notarized today! Call or text proactive mobile notary at 515-238-6201.

 Credible Witness

-Texas allows Notaries to identify the signer through a credible identifying witness.
-A credible witness is an individual who personally knows the signer and can vouch for the signer’s identity to the Notary.
+Texas allows Notaries to identify the signer through two credible identifying witnesses.
+Credible witnesses are individuals who personally knows the signer and can vouch for the signer’s identity to the Notary.

 In Texas, a credible witness must either personally know the Notary or must present to the Notary a valid, unexpired ID issued by the federal or a state government that contains the photo and signature of the witness (1 TAC 87.40[2] and 87.1[1]).

-A credible witness must know the signer well enough to be able to swear or affirm the signer’s identity before the Notary.
+The two credible witnesses must know the signer well enough to be able to swear or affirm the signer’s identity before the Notary.

-(Of course, if the witness lies in swearing to know the signer, the witness will be subject to the penalty of perjury.)
+(Of course, if the witnesses lies in swearing to know the signer, the witnesses will be subject to the penalty of perjury.)

-Simply asking the credible witness to identify the signer is not sufficient.
-The notary will have the credible witness sign an entry in the notary record book for that transaction detailing the oath of credible witness and, of course, have the signer of the document being executed sign in the next entry for that notarial act.
+Simply asking the credible witnesses to identify the signer is not sufficient.
+The notary will have the credible witnesses sign an entries in the notary record book for that transaction detailing the oaths of credible witnesses and, of course, have the signer of the document being executed sign in the next entry for that notarial act.

-Under state law, Government Code Section 406.014(6) requires Texas Notaries to record the following information in the journal entry when a credible witness identifies a signer:
+Under state law, Government Code Section 406.014(6) requires Texas Notaries to record the following information in the journal entry when any credible witnesses identifies a signer:

-2. The residence address of the credible witness.
+2. The residence address of the credible witnesses.

 Before meeting with a notary, ensure all details on the document are completed, including dates, addresses, descriptions, and any other necessary information, except for the signature line which should be left blank for you to sign in the notary's presence.